ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 end_state (always, dict, )
-  The state of the global catalog at the end of the task.
+  The state of the global catalog at the end of the Ansible task.

   autostart_override (always, str, )